 All West Point Band Trophy Point concerts are FREE and open to the public.
 Although printed tickets are NOT REQUIRED for admission, we do ask that you RSVP to any events you plan on attending by visiting each event page.
 This will help us get you the most up-to-date concert information in the event of inclement weather.

-We recommend that you arrive around 30 minutes before the concert (around 7:00 p.m.) so that you have time to park, make your way to the amphitheater, and settle in with your picnic blanket and chairs.
+For those already in possession of a DOD ID or LAC, we recommend arriving 30 minutes prior to the start of the show (around 7:00 p.m.) so that you have time to park, make your way to the amphitheater, and settle in with your picnic blanket and chairs.

 No items may be placed before 12:00 PM.